SPRINGFIELD -- The second of three men charged in the triple murder that has riveted the Berkshires will be heading to trial Tuesday.

 According to the testimony at Hall's trial, the victims were taken to the woods and as the rain poured down, they begged for their lives.
 Where the victims were actually killed remains a mystery, but investigators continue to believe Pittsfield State Forest somehow played a role.
-The murder weapons were never recovered.

 The victims' remains were found in garbage bags that were discovered buried on private property in Becket.

 The police investigation quickly centered on Hall, of Peru, Chalue and Veiovis, 33, of Pittsfield.